-Without passing the MPRE, you cannot become a licensed attorney.
-Kind of a big deal!
-Fortunately, since the exam covers only the subject of ethics, you don’t have to study for months and months.
+You must pass the MPRE to become a licensed attorney.
+Fortunately, since the exam only covers the subject of ethics, you don’t have to study for months and months.
 Your PR class will give you a solid foundation of ethics.
 Kaplan also offers a free MPRE prep course with practice exams to help you nail down concepts that you may not understand or be the strongest at.

 Kaplan’s free MPRE preparation program provides a comprehensive review of the legal rules and concepts tested on the MPRE.
 It includes exclusive tools for organizing this material and a curriculum designed to:

-- optimize your exam-day performance, so you can pass the MPRE with confidence
+- and optimize your exam-day performance so that you can pass the MPRE with confidence!

 Here is what one student said about studying for and taking the MPRE:

 The MPRE is like a road test – you can take it as many times as you have to, only the passing score counts, and you only have to pass once.
 No one asks about any unsuccessful attempts.
-You’ll get your score via email approximately four weeks after you take the test.
+Your MPRE score will be posted to your NCBE Account File Cabinet within five weeks after you take the test.
 Get this licensing component of the Bar Exam over as early as you can in law school.
 Don’t wait until your final semester!